Poopies99/HoneyBee-React/README.md

 Firebase - Google: Utilized Firebase as a backend Database to Host, Authenticate, Analyze and Store User Order Information.

-Firestore Cloud Database allows for quick and easy breakdown of each user and their activities and order history
+Firestore Cloud Database allows for quick and easy breakdown of each user and their activities and order history.
+This allows for user data to be easily accessed and displayed in front-end.

 <img src="https://user-images.githubusercontent.com/69495787/149737752-a47cdd0e-fc39-4235-b2d5-39a0676507f8.png" width="800">
 <img src="https://user-images.githubusercontent.com/69495787/149737766-e04217a2-490a-4190-a4c4-6a08630d9890.png" width="800">